-4.1.11 Drive Wheel Release Valves: Located on the top left front corner of hydrostatic pumps.
+4.1.12 Drive Wheel Release Valves: Located on the top left front corner of hydrostatic pumps.
 Drive wheel release valves are used to release the hydrostatic drive system to allow the machine to be pushed without the engine running.
-Tilt seat up to gain access to pumps.
+Unhook seat latch and tilt seat up to gain access to pumps.